matuzo/HTMHell/hell/adventcalendar/2024/5/index.md

 <li id="fn-1">Some even argue underlined links go against an app-like feel, but let’s not go there. <a href="#ref-fn-1" role="doc-backlink" aria-label="Back to article">↩︎</a></li>
 <li id="fn-2">Look at those CSS functions our Fancy&nbsp;Pants author uses to add color to a link. <a href="#ref-fn-2" role="doc-backlink" aria-label="Back to article">↩︎</a></li>
 <li id="fn-3">And it’s very likely that we’ll still fail to do so. <a href="#ref-fn-3" role="doc-backlink" aria-label="Back to article">↩︎</a></li>
+<li id="fn-4">Mmm 🤤, semantics!
+If you wanna dig deeper, here’s a <a href="https://codepen.io/cssence/pen/RwXmEYN">CodePen with HTML elements</a> (unstyled, and with CSS system colors for reference) for you to view in Forced Colors Mode.
+Bonus points if you explore the differences between browers. <a href="#ref-fn-4" role="doc-backlink" aria-label="Back to article">↩︎</a></li>
 </ol>
 </section>